Educational Planning FAQs

 If you applied for a semester, but never attended or applied for the wrong semester, you will need to submit an updated application for the correct term.
 This process can be done under “My Applications” in your Apply Texas account by selecting “copy” next to your previous application and resubmitting for the correct term.

 Yes, anyone wanting to take classes at San Jacinto College will need to complete a free application.
 You will need to submit official transcripts to verify college level readiness and course prerequisites.

 The Texas Success Initiative (TSI) requires that incoming students, unless exempt, be assessed for college readiness in reading, writing, and mathematics.
-Before you can take the test you must complete the Pre-Assessment activity online, print completion letter, and bring it to Enrollment Services or Educational Planning and Counseling office to receive a testing form.
+Before you can take the test you must complete the Pre-Assessment Activity (PAA) online, print the completion letter, and bring it to the Admissions Office or Educational Planning, Counseling & Completion office to receive a testing form.
 Please check with either of these offices to verify if testing is needed.
 There is no charge for the initial placement test.
 This is not a pass or fail test, it is an assessment of your skill level.

 There is a $30 charge each time you retake the test.
 If you took the TSIA, COMPASS, THEA, ASSET, SAT (5 years from the testing date), ACT (5 years from the testing date), or ACCUPLACER at another institution, you may submit those scores to us.